QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 Integer first = firstElement(xxx); // 0
 ```

-A generic type can be declared in a method, or in a class.
+A generic type can be declared in a method, or a class.
 For the latter, you must provide the type when calling the constructor:

 ```java
 public class XXX<T> {}